 In this digital age of job hunting, it is easy to overlook the tried and true paper resume.
 They may no longer be the first impression you make when job hunting, but they are still what makes a lasting impression with employers.
 After all, it is probably one of the most important things you bring to a job interview.

 Don’t believe us?
-Not only do digital job sites such as Indeed.com and Monster.com recommend that you bring paper copies of your resume to your next job interview in order to make a great impression, so does the Bureau of Labor Statistics.
+Not only do digital job sites such as Indeed.com and Monster.com recommend that you bring paper copies of your resume to your next job interview in order to make a great impression.

 You will want to bring several copies of your resume.
 Never assume the interviewer will have a copy of yours on hand, let alone anyone else who interview you.
 That’s right, chances are when you go to interview in person, you will be interviewing with several people.
 Each interaction is an additional opportunity to make yourself memorable, on paper.

 Now, your resume is not the only important piece of paper you will need.
 You will want to bring a sheet with your references.
 After all, if you have made it through to initial and follow-up interviews, chances are your prospective employer will want a list of references.
 Having them prepared and produced on paper along with your resume reinforces your professionalism.